pmishra912/GSZ/README.md

 # GSZ
 Robust gene set analysis methods using Gene Set Z-score

+Install from the mGSZm package from source file provided in release/

+R CMD INSTALL mGSZm_1.1.tar.gz library(mGSZm)

 ## This is an example analysis of airway RNAseq gene expression data using mGSZm